helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 # Summary

 This HIP suggests a change to PoC rewarding to better rewards areas of coverage.
-This is done by reducing the rewards earned by transmitting or witnessing hotspots in close proximity to each other.
+This is done by reducing the rewards earned by transmitting or witnessing Hotspots in close proximity to each other.

-Very little additional coverage is demonstrated by being able to witness multiple hotspots that are co-located or in close proximity to each other.
-On the other hand, being able to witness many hotspots that are in distinct locations demonstrates a hotspot is providing a large area of coverage.
+Very little additional coverage is demonstrated by being able to witness multiple Hotspots that are co-located or in close proximity to each other.
+On the other hand, being able to witness many Hotspots that are in distinct locations demonstrates a Hotspot is providing a large area of coverage.
 This is in contrast to the current PoC reward structure, where transmitters and high density areas see a significant portion of PoC rewards.

 # Motivation

 Rewards are dominated by PoC activity (challenge and witness).
-With the growth of interest in Helium and the number of hotspots coming online, it’s important that rewards encourage “optimal” hotspot deployment and density.
-The current PoC, which rewards all challenge hops equally and targets hotspots roughly uniformly, does not account for density.
+With the growth of interest in Helium and the number of Hotspots coming online, it’s important that rewards encourage “optimal” Hotspot deployment and density.
+The current PoC, which rewards all challenge hops equally and targets Hotspots roughly uniformly, does not account for density.

-For example, you could have 5 hotspots in unique locations all >300m apart and able to do a PoC path.
-This is healthy, but someone could place multiple hotspots at each of these locations and they will multiply their earnings.
+For example, you could have 5 Hotspots in unique locations all >300m apart and able to do a PoC path.
+This is healthy, but someone could place multiple Hotspots at each of these locations and they will multiply their earnings.

 ![image Initial Topology Example](./0017-hex-density-based-transmit-reward-scaling/initial_topo_example.svg)